crawljax/crawljax/README.md

 	mvn clean package

-If you want to run all the test, including browser tests, run
+If you want to run all tests, including slower browser tests, run

 	mvn clean test -P integrationtests

-The default driver used for testing uses Chrome so make sure you have Chrome installed on your machine.
+The default driver used for testing uses Chrome so make sure you have Chrome installed on your machine).
 You can also specify which browser you'd like to use with the `test.browser` variable.
 For example, if you want to test with Firefox, use:

 	mvn clean test -P integrationtests -Dtest.browser=FIREFOX